 Newspapers on microfilm

-As early as 1916, the preservation of newspapers was up for discussion: wear and tear, the fragile paper and how to preserve them for posterity.
-In 1955 the National Library entered an agreement with the company Minerva microfilm, about microfilming a few select major newspapers.
+The preservation of newspapers was discussed as early as 1916: wear and tear, the fragile paper and how to preserve them for posterity.
+In 1955, the National Library entered an agreement with the company Minerva microfilm about microfilming a few select major newspapers.
 From 1976-2015, all published newspapers of that time were continuously microfilmed in a division of labour between the National Library and Minerva Microfilm.
-In addition, a broad range of old newspapers were filmed for a special retro programme.
-In general, only daily newspapers were filmed, local newspapers were not.
+In addition, a broad range of old newspapers were microfilmed for a special retro programme.
+In general, only daily newspapers were microfilmed, local newspapers were not.

-For many years, microfilms were the best tools for searching, both public and research libraries.
-In 2005 Minerva was shut down and the job was taken over by the National Library.
+For many years, microfilms were the user's best tools for research, both in public and research libraries.
+In 2005, Minerva was shut down and the job was taken over by the National Library.
 Microfilming stopped in 2016 and was replaced by digital scanners.
-However, the microfilms at Det Kgl.
-Bibliotek are still available for use.
+The microfilms at Det Kgl.
+Bibliotek are however still available for use.